rohitagr7/Multilabel_fMRI_Classification/README.md

 Converting multilabel to multiclass gave higher score on kaggle

-To run: Simple run the script with python.
+To run: Simply run the script with python.